Vulnerability of Machine Learning Approaches Applied in IoT-based Smart Grid: A Review: Vulnerability of MLsgAPPs

-Pieces of evidence have shown that the attacker has the capability of compromising the power data transmitted, computed, stored, and shared in the information and communication facilities.
-To resist illegal accesses, firewalls are commonly deployed over substations, borderlines between the production and corporation network, and interaction zone between field sites and control rooms.
-However, the firewalls can be overcome due to the misuse of the configuration of the bypassing whitelist \cite{zhang2019firewall1}\cite{sasaki2022rmdsecurity}.
+Pieces of evidence have shown that the attacker has the capability of compromising the power data transmitted, computed, stored, and shared in the information and communication systems.
+To resist illegal accesses, firewalls are commonly deployed over substations, borderlines between the production and corporation network, and interaction zones between field sites and control rooms.
+However, the firewalls can be overcome due to the misuse of the configuration of the bypassing whitelist \cite{zhang2019firewall1,sasaki2022rmdsecurity}.
 The commercial communication protocols follow a transmission routine that is well-documented and available on the producer's website.
 Taking advantage of the known interaction process, the execution of the man-in-the-middle attack is possible according to the explicit messaging rules from the document \cite{nawrocki2020icsin}.
 What's worse, the energy management system is not secure anymore.
-The attacker can trace back to the management system through the access points exposed in the SCADA network.
-The malware inserted into the Mumbai's energy management system \cite{indian2020powergridattack} indicates that an attacker can breach the data collection system and steal and manipulate the production data.
-In the latest decade, the real-world attack events taken place in power systems are shown in Fig. \ref{fig:attack_events}.
-There is at least one worldwide famous cyberattack that happened in every 3 years.
+The attacker can trace back to the management system through the access points exposed in the communication network.
+The malware inserted into Mumbai's energy management system \cite{indian2020powergridattack} has verified this vulnerability that an attacker can breach the data collection system and steal and manipulate the production data.
+In 2021, the Ransomware REvil attacked the renewable energy company to steal the critical operation data.\footnote{https://www.trendmicro.com/vinfo/us/security/news/ransomware-spotlight/ransomware-spotlight-revil } The real-world attack events that happened in recent years (as shown in Fig. \ref{fig:attack_events}) also reveal the fact that the smart grid is vulnerable to cyberattacks.